 Settings > Update & Security > Windows Update

-Here, choose Check for updates option.
+Here, select Check for updates option.
 The concerned update file should be there, else get the same from below.

 KB4489888- Download file